 Get the Most Out of Your FFF Round

 As you can see while there are many beneficial things about getting investment from friends and family, it can also be a minefield to cross as you grow your business.
-In order to get the most out of your FFF round, make sure that you are fully prepared, set the right expectations, and interview your investors as much as they interview you.
+In order to get the most out of your friends and family round of funding, make sure that you are fully prepared, set the right expectations, and interview your investors as much as they interview you.

 Be Prepared with Professional Collateral